dt-alliances/cas-quickstart/README.md

 * Supporting Declarative SLO and SLI specification based on SRE principles supporting and metric data source
 * Using GitOps based delivery and operational workflows based on Git

-This guide currently showcases webhook integrations, but the plan is to incorporate a Cloud Automation remote execution plane as to aide in the development and test of custom services.
+This guide currently showcases webhook integrations, but the plan is to incorporate a Cloud Automation remote execution plane as to aide in the development and test of custom Cloud Automation services.

 For help or questions, email [Rob Jahn](https://www.linkedin.com/in/robjahn/) of the Dynatrace Tech Alliances team @ rob.jahn@dynatrace.com